raml-org/raml-spec/versions/raml-10/raml-10.md

 |:--------|:------------|
 | displayName? | An alternate, human-friendly name for the example.
 If the example is part of an examples node, the default value is the unique identifier that is defined for this example.
 | description? | A substantial, human-friendly description for an example.
 Its value is a string and MAY be formatted using [markdown](#markdown).
-| (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this example.
-An annotation is a property having a key that begins with "(" and ends with ")".
-The text enclosed in parentheses is the annotation name.
+| (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this API.
+An annotation is a map having a key that begins with "(" and ends with ")" where the text enclosed in parentheses is the annotation name, and the value is an instance of that annotation.
 | value | The actual example of a type instance.
 | strict? | Validates the example against any type declaration (the default), or not.
 Set this to false avoid validation.